segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 > info ""
 > Segment Data Lakes is available to Business tier customers only.

-To learn more, read our blog post on [Cultivating your Data Lake](https://segment.com/blog/cultivating-your-data-lake).
+To learn more, check out our [blog post](https://segment.com/blog/introducing-segment-data-lakes/).

 ## How Segment Data Lakes Work